Gaussian and non-Gaussian processes of zero power variation: Introduction

 In the study of stochastic processes, the $p$-variation has been analyzed in some specific cases, such as local time processes (see \cite{walsh}), iterated Brownian motion, whose 4-th variation is finite, and more recently fractional Brownian motion (fBm) and related processes.
 To work with a general class of processes, the tools of It\^{o} calculus would nonetheless restrict the study of covariation to semimartingales.
 In \cite{RV}, the authors enlarged the notion of covariation to general processes $X$ and $Y$.
 They achieved this by modifying the definition, considering regularizations instead of discretizations.
+One starting observation is the following.
+Let $f:[0,T]\rightarrow\mathbf{R}$ be continuous.
+This $f$ has finite variation (i.e. it admits the 1-variation) if and only if $\lim_{\varepsilon\rightarrow0}\frac{1}{\varepsilon}\int_{0}^{T} |f(s+\varepsilon)-f(s)|ds$ exists.
+In this case, the previous limit equals the total variation of $f$.
 An objective was to produce a more efficient stochastic calculus tool, able to go beyond the case of semimartingales.
-Given two processes $X$ and $Y$, their covariation $[X,Y]$ is the limit in probability, when $\varepsilon$ goes to zero, of
+Given two processes $X$ and $Y$, their covariation $[X,Y]\left( t\right) $ is the limit in probability, when $\varepsilon$ goes to zero, of

-The limit is again denoted by $[X,Y]$ and this notion coincides with the classical covariation when $X,Y$ are continuous semimartingales.
+The limit is again denoted by $[X,Y]\left( t\right) $ and this notion coincides with the classical covariation when $X,Y$ are continuous semimartingales.
 The processes $X$ such that $[X,X]$ exists are called finite quadratic variation processes; their analysis and their applications were performed in \cite{flandoli-russo00, RV00}.